-PERFORMANCE MEASURE OUTCOME 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE Councils intended level of rainfall service is to: Provide a reliable e collection and d lisposal system to each property during normal Discharge compliance Compliance with the No abatement notices Not measured Not measured Discharge compliance is a mandatory measure set by the Council's resource consents for discharge from its stormwater No infringement notices Not measured Not measured Department of Internal Affairs therefore must be reported on.
-However as Council has system measured by the number of: No enforcement orders Not measured Not measured no stormwater consents the measurement in essence can not a. abatement notices b. infringement notices c. enforcement orders, and d. convictions Received by the Council in relation to those resource consents.
-No convictions Not measured Not measured - be measured.
+PERFORMANCE MEASURE OUTCOME 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE Councils intended level of rainfall service is to : Provide a reliable e collection and a lisposal system to each property during normal Discharge compliance Compliance with the No abatement notices Not measured Not measured Discharge compliance is a mandatory measure set by the Council's resource consents for discharge from its stormwater No infringement notices Not measured Not measured Department of Internal Affairs therefore must be reported on.
+However as Council has system measured by the number of: No enforcement orders Not measured Not measured no stormwater consents the measurement in essence can not a. abatement notices b. infringement notices c. enforcement orders, and d. convictions Received by the Council in relation to those resource consents. • No convictions Not measured Not measured - be measured.
 System adequacy The number of flooding events1 that occurred in the District.
 For each flooding event, the number of habitable floors affected (expressed per 1000 properties connected to the Council's stormwater system).
 Note: This is a District-wide assessment Fewer requests than 5 per 1000 connected properties 0 0 There were no flooding events therefore no habitable floors have been affected.

-$^{1 \}quad \textit{The rules for the mandatory measures define a 'flooding event' as an overflow from a territorial authority's stormwater system that enters a habitable floor}$
+The rules for the mandatory measures define a 'flooding event' as an overflow from a territorial authority's stormwater system that enters a habitable floor

-PERFORMANCE MEASURE OUTCOME 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE Councils intended level of ser rvice is to: Be r esponsive to report ted faults and comp plaints Customer satisfaction The number of complaints received by the Council about the performance of its stormwater system, expressed per 1000 properties connected to the Council's stormwater system.
-Fewer requests than 5 per 1000 connected properties 10.99/1000 4.36/1000 A change has been made to the capture of water-related calls.
+PERFORMANCE MEASURE OUTCOME 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE Councils intended level of service is to: Be responsive to reported faults and complaints Customer satisfaction The number of complaints received by the Council about the performance of its stormwater system, expressed per 1000 properties connected to the Council's stormwater system.
+Fewer requests than 5 per 1000 connected properties 6/1000 4.36/1000 A change has been made to the capture of water-related calls.
 In previous years, when officers could resolve a call immediately, particularly by providing information such as planned water shut-downs, this was not entered in the system as a complaint or request for service.
 However, Audit NZ and the Department of Internal Affairs have advised Council that all water-related calls are to be included in this measure.
-This change occured during the 2020/21 financial year.
-Response time The median response time to attend a flooding event, measured from the time that the Council receives notification to the time that service personnel reach the site.
-Two hours or less 0 (there were no flooding events for the reporting period) 0 (there were no flooding events)
+This change was in place for the 2020/21 financial year, and results demonstrate the increased number of calls recorded due to this change to process.
+Response time The median response time to attend a flooding event, measured from the time that the Council receives notification to the time that service personnel reach the site. • Two hours or less 0 (there were no flooding events for the reporting period) 0 (there were no flooding events)